TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 Suppose we want to send a stream of audio output.
 We can use a timer with a frequency set to our desired [sample rate](notion://www.notion.so/posts/digital-audio-synthesis-for-dummies-part-1#sampling).

-We can derive the prescaler and auto-reload by finding any integer factors that satisfy the relationship:
+We can derive the prescaler (PSC) and auto-reload (ARR) by finding integer factors that satisfy the following relationship.

+<a id='timer-relationship'></a>
 $$
 \text{freq}\_\text{timer} = \frac{\text{freq}\_\text{clock}}{(\text{PSC} + 1) \times (\text{ARR} + 1)}
 $$

 where $\text{freq}\_\text{timer}$ is the timer frequency (or specifically in our case, the sample rate) and $\text{freq}\_\text{clock}$ is the clock frequency.
-PSC and ARR are registers used to divide the clock signal.

 On our STM32F405, we configured $\text{freq}\_\text{clock}$ to the maximum possible speed: 168MHz.
 If we’re aiming for an output sample rate of 42,000Hz, we’d need to divide our clock signal by 4,000, so that we correctly get $\frac{168,000,000}{4,000} = 42,\\!000$.
 For now, we’ll choose register values of `PSC = 0` and `ARR = 3999`.

 {% alert "fact" %}
 Why do we add $+1$ to the PSC and ARR in the relationship above?

-The PSC and ARR are 16-bit *registers*, meaning they range from 0 to 65,535.
+The PSC and ARR are 16-bit *registers*, meaning they range from 0 to 65,535.^[Well, some ARR registers are 32-bit.
+But we can achieve a lot with 16-bits.]
 To save space and enhance program correctness, we assign meaningful behaviour to the value 0.
 {% endalert %}

 {% alert "fact" %}
-Why `0` and `3999`?
+Why `0` and `3999` specifically?

-Different pairs of PSC and ARR work, as long as they satisfy the relationship.

-You can play around and try different pairs of PSC and ARR.
+These aren't the only pairs of PSC and ARR which will work.
+As long as they satisfy the [relationship](#timer-relationship), you're good to go.
+Play around and try different pairs of PSC and ARR!
 I suggest coming back to this section after getting DAC + DMA + double buffering to work, and experiment!

 Exercises for the reader: